onnx/onnx-mlir/docs/Dialects/onnx.md

 | Attribute | MLIR Type | Description |
 | :-------: | :-------: | ----------- |
-`epsilon` | FloatAttr | 32-bit float attribute
+`epsilon` | ::mlir::FloatAttr | 32-bit float attribute
-`momentum` | FloatAttr | 32-bit float attribute
+`momentum` | ::mlir::FloatAttr | 32-bit float attribute

 #### Operands:

 | Operand | Description |
 | :-----: | ----------- |
-`X` | memref of any type values or tensor of any type values `scale` | memref of any type values or tensor of any type values `B` | memref of any type values or tensor of any type values `mean` | memref of any type values or tensor of any type values `var` | memref of any type values or tensor of any type values
+`X` | tensor of 16-bit float values or tensor of 32-bit float values or tensor of 64-bit float values or memref of any type values
+`scale` | tensor of 16-bit float values or tensor of 32-bit float values or tensor of 64-bit float values or memref of any type values
+`B` | tensor of 16-bit float values or tensor of 32-bit float values or tensor of 64-bit float values or memref of any type values
+`mean` | tensor of 16-bit float values or tensor of 32-bit float values or tensor of 64-bit float values or memref of any type values
+`var` | tensor of 16-bit float values or tensor of 32-bit float values or tensor of 64-bit float values or memref of any type values

 #### Results:

 | Result | Description |
 | :----: | ----------- |
+`Y` | tensor of 16-bit float values or tensor of 32-bit float values or tensor of 64-bit float values or memref of any type values
+`out_mean` | tensor of 16-bit float values or tensor of 32-bit float values or tensor of 64-bit float values or memref of any type values or none type
+`out_var` | tensor of 16-bit float values or tensor of 32-bit float values or tensor of 64-bit float values or memref of any type values or none type or none type
-`Y` | memref of any type values or tensor of any type values `out_mean` | memref of any type values or tensor of any type values or none type `out_var` | memref of any type values or tensor of any type values or none type `saved_mean` | memref of any type values or tensor of any type values or none type `saved_var` | memref of any type values or tensor of any type values or none type
+`saved_mean` | tensor of 16-bit float values or tensor of 32-bit float values or tensor of 64-bit float values or memref of any type values or none type or none type or none type
+`saved_var` | tensor of 16-bit float values or tensor of 32-bit float values or tensor of 64-bit float values or memref of any type values or none type or none type or none type or none type

 ### `onnx.BatchNormalizationTestMode` (ONNXBatchNormalizationTestModeOp)